What is frostbite?

 If you suspect your dog has frostbite, you should seek medical attention immediately.
 Interim first aid suggestions that you can begin include:

 - Move your dog to a warm, dry area as quickly and as safely as possible.

 - If your dog is suffering from hypothermia or low core body temperature, treat the hypothermia first.
-Do this slowly by wrapping its body in warm dry towels or blankets and placing hot water bottles wrapped in towels near its body.
+Do this slowly by wrapping his body in warm dry towels or blankets and placing hot water bottles wrapped in towels near his body.

 - DO NOT rub or massage the affected area.

 - If you are outdoors, DO NOT warm a frostbitten area if you cannot keep it warm.
 Additional cold exposure or refreezing will more severely injure the tissues.